physiopy/phys2bids/docs/howto.rst

     Timepoints expected: 158
     Timepoints found:    157
     Sampling Frequency:  1000.0 Hz
-    Sampling started at: 0.2459999999998672 s
+    Sampling started at: -0.9539999999999509 s
     Tip: Time 0 is the time of first trigger
     ------------------------------------------------

 There is one trigger that ``phys2bids`` couldn't find automatically.
-We can work out that this is the first trigger, if we look at the png file that has been outputted:
+We can work out that this is a trigger in the middle of the file, if we look at the png file that has been outputted:

 .. image:: _static/tutorial_file_v2_trigger_time_Tmissing.png
    :alt: tutorial_file_channels